Video Game: TRON

 - Tank Goodness: The Tanks mission.

 - Theme Naming: Each level is named after a computer programming language, such as BASIC and COBOL.
+USER is the highest level that can be achieved in the game.

 - Timed Mission: The I/O Tower.